bobthemighty/codefiend-site/content/serverless-web-analytics/index.md

 I could install Google Analytics, but I personally hate cookies and tracking scripts.
 There are privacy conscious alternatives [^1], but - again - I'd have to open my wallet, and add a load of third party scripts to the page.

 No, that'll never do.
-We're going to have to build our own.
+We're going to have to build our own[^2].

+{% paper(type="todo") %}
-## Ye Olde Spec
+## Goals

-I want a web stats solution that is:
+I want a web stats solution that is

-* Anonymous: I really don't want to deal with cookies or GDPR considerations.
+- [ ] Anonymous: I really don't want to deal with cookies or GDPR considerations.
-* Cheap: this blog is currently _free_ to run, and I'd rather not spend much more than that.
+- [ ] Cheap: this blog is currently _free_ to run, and I'd rather not spend much more than that.
-* Simple: whatever I deploy will need to be built and maintained by me when I'm not working, cooking, or bellowing at my children.
+- [ ] Simple: whatever I deploy will need to be built and maintained by me when I'm not working, cooking, or bellowing at my children.
+{% end %}

 Here's what I've come up with: